breylaude/blog/_posts/2023-04-11-performance-test-runs-too-short.md

 comments: true
 ---

 You’ll probably notice that performance testing costs a lot of time to run one case.
-Mmoreover, it carries the risk of failing the execution itself.
+Moreover, it carries the risk of failing the execution itself.

 Furthermore, fixes to eliminate bottlenecks found in performance testing are often far more expensive than functional fixes.